-A children’s residential care facility is a licensed entity that provides twenty-four (24) hour child care in the absence of the child’s parents.
+A children’s residential care facility is a licensed entity that provides 24-hour child care in the absence of the child’s parents.
 A children’s agency provides child placing services for adoption and foster care.
 A wilderness program provides a therapeutic outdoor experience.
 Children’s residential programs are governed by IDAPA 16.06.02.

 Step 1: Complete an application for licensure by using the CRL portal link found on this page.
 Submit additional documentation for the specific organization application, as identified below:

 Step 2: Register as an organization with the Department of Health and Welfare's Criminal History Unit to receive an ID for criminal history because all employees accessing or working with children will need to have a Criminal History Enhanced Clearance associated with your organization.